 Wilmington’s known for its Colonial port city vibes and its quaint downtown along the Cape Fear River.
-But that’s not all — Wilmington is a bustling city that grows bigger each year.
+But that’s not all — Wilmington is a bustling city that grows bigger each year thanks to everyone moving there.
 The large student population at UNC-Wilmington and Cape Fear Community College combined with the influx of recent grads gives Wilmington a young and vibrant feel.
 And, it’s essentially a beach town; Wrightsville Beach and the renowned Figure 8 Island are just a short drive away, making it a popular destination for beach bums craving a little bit of city living.

 The super-central location in the Triangle is a key selling point for this town, but that’s not all … Morrisville boasts a young population and some of the state’s best public schools.
 As part of the Wake County Public School District, a top 10 district in the state, Morrisville’s educational offerings are worth considering if you have (or plan to have) school-aged kids.
 There's a reason so many folks are moving to Morrisville!

 Chapel Hill is a quintessential college town built around the University of North Carolina at Chapel Hill.
 So it should go without saying that it’s a young and lively town when school is in session and a little quieter during the few summer months.
 Chapel Hill is family-oriented and safe, making it a great place to live in North Carolina.